-After traveling in India for sometime it becomes apparent that life there (for most people) seems to revolve around three things: eating delicious food, worshiping God and doing these two activities with one’s extended family.
+After traveling in India for sometime it becomes apparent that life there (for 100s of millions of people) seems to revolve around three things: eating delicious food, worshiping God and doing these two activities with one’s extended family.
 Below is a list of tips I’ve learned to help you stay healthy while still enjoying the absolute delight of eating cuisine in India.

 1) What types of food do people eat in India?